Instructions For the Writer Of a Recommendation Letter

 • Include your title and employer in the letter.

-• A recommendation letter can be signed by two individuals.
+• A recommendation letter can be signed by one or two individuals.

 • Keep in mind the final date for submitting the recommendation letter.

 • In the application documents, the applicant is asked to waive their right to see their recommendations.
-The Fulbright Finland Foundation does not make the recommendation letters available to the applicants or the chosen candidates.
+The Fulbright Finland Foundation does not make the recommendation letters available to the applicants or the chosen candidates at any point of the Fulbright selection process.